PatriciaDaher/credit-risk-classification/Credit_Risk/Credit Risk Analysis Report.md

 3- For classification model used Logistic Regression to Predict loan status (healthy/high-risk).

-4- For evaluation used Confusion Matrix to Quantify model errors (FP, FN, TP, TN).
+4- For evaluation used Confusion Matrix to Quantify model errors.

 5- for evaluation used classification Report to summarize precision, recall, F1, support.